tenchjames/BYSApp/README.md

 userid: testcommissioner
 password: password

-This user id can be used to test the admin section of the site and change game scores.
+This user id can be used to test the commissioner section of the site and change game scores.
+This user id is also in the role of coach over the cardinals team in the test league.
+They should be able to modifiy game scores related to the Cardinals team.
+Home team coach is responsible for updating game scores.
+Away team coach has confirmation role after Home Team coach has updated the score

+userid: testadmin
+password: password

+**added this role to version 2.
+The admin role is in charge of creating leagues.

 In addition, testing can be done by setting up any new account or by logging in with facebook.